Jagdish-Padhi/portfolio/README.md

 This is a website which describes about me !
-Note that currently under developement......wil be completed SOON !
+Note that currently under developement......will be completed SOON !